okta-awscli/okta-awscli/README.md

 - Follow the prompts to enter MFA information (if required) and choose your AWS app.

 ## To-do:
-- Support username and password as command line args.
+- [x] Add checking for validity of existing STS credentials.
-- Add checking for validity of existing STS credentials.
+- [ ] Support username and password as command line args.
-- Add "wrapper" functionality, so awscli commands can be passed through.
+- [ ] Add "wrapper" functionality, so awscli commands can be passed through.